 Despite many states already designating Juneteenth as a state holiday, it has yet to be successfully declared as a national holiday.

-In the midst of the largest Black Lives Matter protests our country has ever seen, Juneteenth can hold even more significance.
+In the midst of a years' worth of the largest Black Lives Matter protests our country has ever seen, Juneteenth can hold even more significance.
 In many ways, Juneteenth represents how freedom and justice in the US has always been delayed for Black people.

-As national attention focuses on acts of police violence and murder, it is clear that while progress has been made since the abolition of slavery, there is still considerable work needed for achieving complete equity for Black and African Americans.
+As national attention focuses on acts of police violence and murder, the continued voter disenfranchisement of BIPOC voters, and attempts to ban schools from teaching about race and racism, it is clear that while progress has been made since the abolition of slavery, there is still considerable work needed for achieving complete equity for Black and African Americans.
 Without openly acknowledging our country’s history and the ripple effects it’s had into the present, we’ll never eliminate the racist barriers to safety, economic advancement, and health.

 While it is crucial that we continue saying the names of those murdered for living while Black, it is important for all advocates and activists to take care of themselves.
 At the same time as representing the work that’s still needed to achieve racial equity in our country, Juneteenth’s emphasis on community and celebration also presents an excellent opportunity to prioritize Black joy and self-care.